destenson/Janix-ai--mcp-validator/minimal_http_server/README.md

 - Uses `parameters` for tool call parameters
 - Supports async tool calls via `tools/call-async`, `tools/result`, and `tools/cancel`
 - Supports resources via `resources/list` and `resources/get`

+## License

+AGPL-3.0-or-later

+This server is provided as a reference implementation for educational purposes.